14 October 2021

 Best things to do at Kew this autumn

-From Gruffalo adventures to beautiful art, there's plenty to do with the whole family at Kew Gardens this autumn.
+From the Gruffalo’s Child trail to our Japan festival, there's plenty to do with the whole family at Kew Gardens this autumn.

 Get outside this season, breathe in the fresh air and spot our autumnal highlights.

 Head to Kew Gardens for a fun-filled family day out this October half-term.

 Perfect for curious explorers, follow the journey of the Gruffalo’s Child on our magical new trail, with plenty of surprises to be found along the way.

 Search for clues on your hunt for the Big Bad Mouse and keep your eyes peeled for all your favourite characters.

 Plus, if you’re lucky, you just might meet the Gruffalo himself, with live appearances throughout the day at Kew Palace.

 Two stunning new exhibitions are opening in October at the Shirley Sherwood Gallery of Botanical Art.